alexch/codelikethis/public/lessons/javascript/oo_js_creation.md

 ```

 * that `if` statement is known as a "guard clause"
-  * it guards against bad values
+  * it guards against bad values entering your algorithm
   * also known as "asserting your arguments" or "design by contract"
 * validation is one of the most valuable features of object-oriented programming
-  * it lets you write less code in other methods, confident that you don't have to check for bad data or boundary conditions
+  * it lets you *write less code* in other methods, confident that you don't have to check for bad data or boundary conditions